openintegrationhub/openintegrationhub.github.io/docs/Connectors/building-nodejs-component.md

 # Deprecated :warning:

-This petstore example is only compactible with the legacy release of the openintegrationhub.
+This petstore example is only compatible with the legacy release of the Open Integration Hub.
 An updated example will be released in the future.
 Please see one of the existing connectors for an updated example.

 [Snazzy Contacts Adapter](https://github.com/openintegrationhub/snazzycontacts-adapter)